egoEMOTION: Egocentric Vision and Physiological Signals for Emotion and Personality Recognition in Real-World Tasks: Baselines

 \subsection{Continuous Affect Recognition}

-For continuous affect recognition, we focused on predicting a participant’s self-reported \emph{arousal} and \emph{valence} levels.
+For continuous affect recognition, we focused on predicting a participant’s self-reported \emph{arousal}, \emph{valence} and \emph{dominance} levels.
 To enable classification, we binarized these continuous ratings into \emph{low} and \emph{high} categories using the median value across the training set, following prior work~\cite{AMIGOS, ASCERTAIN}.

 We trained a separate Support Vector Machine (SVM) with a Radial Basis Function (RBF) kernel (default settings~\cite{scikit-learn}) for each target (arousal and valence).
 Features were standardized to the $[0, 1]$ range on a per-participant basis.
 No feature selection was applied for this task, as the SVM model was shown to perform robustly with the full set of features.
 Classification was performed using a leave-one-subject-out (LOSO) cross-validation strategy to ensure generalization across participants.
 We report the mean F1 score across all participants, averaged over the two binary classification tasks (see~\autoref{tab:results} and Appendix \autoref{tab:continuous_affect_prediction_A_B_individual}).